 - While increased blood flow ensures that the muscles are receiving a constant supply of oxygen, which is required to sustain performance or enhance recovery.

 This article is going to focus specifically on compression tights, but I have an entire post on the best compression socks for running.
 Both have different uses and you’ll need to decide what’s most important to you.

 Skeptics believe compression gear falls into the placebo effect category.
 But still, even if the benefits turn out to be all in our heads, I’ve yet to meet an athlete who wouldn’t embrace any kind of confidence-booster.

-In fact, SKINS has conducted a number of studies as well and here is what they found:
+In fact, a few brands have conducted a number of third party studies as well, and here is what they found:

 - increases venous return

 - increases strength and power

 - improves endurance